What can the estate claim for in a fatal injury claim and what is the process?

 Who would receive the compensation?

-If a will was made, those named as beneficiaries in the will receive the compensation.
+If a will was made, those named as beneficiaries in the will would receive the compensation.
 This will be divided by the executors of the will.

-What are Intestacy Rules?
+What are the Intestacy Rules?

 The rules of intestacy determine who is entitled to the assets if there is no will in place or if a will is proven to be legally invalid.
-The victim of the fatal accident in this case will often be referred to as having died 'intestate'.
+The victim of the fatal accident, in this case, will often be referred to as having died 'intestate'.

 Intestacy rules state that the estate goes to the married or civil partner of the deceased in the first instance, even if separated informally.

-In the event that the estate is worth more than £250,000, the married or civil partner will receive this along with all personal possessions.
+If the estate is worth more than £250,000, the married or civil partner will receive this along with all personal possessions.
 Surviving children will then receive half of what remains.

 If a property was jointly owned between a married couple, the entire value of the property goes to the surviving partner and the rules apply to singularly owned assets and monies of the deceased.